 CRUK, like many other established charities, face many challenges.
 Increased competition from other more relevant (patient support) cancer charities, increased awareness of their involvement in the smoking ban, accusations of yet another fake charity and crucially, amongst the more level headed and analytical donors, bangs for their bucks.
 Against this important and frequently used comparative measure their track record is abysmal.
 This article gives an in depth study of their employment conditions which, by any standards, are extremely generous.
 It then goes on to state that in the year ending 2007 CRUK had an income of £468 million, of which 80% went to the front line (03).
 Only 4 years later Wiki tells us that ratio had dropped to a pathetic 69% from an income of £483 million (04).
 It's top heavy (with full time staff going up by over 10%), poorly managed, incompetent and rotten to the core.

-Looking at some of the "researchers" they fund, they claim Deborah Arnott of ASH England is one of their "researchers" (05) and ASH Wales proudly displays their logo as well as that of the British Heart Foundation, both being "supporters" (06).
+ASH England (05) and ASH Wales proudly displays their logo as well as that of the British Heart Foundation, both being "supporters" (06).
 ASH Scotland used to be "supported" by Cancer Research UK, however their logo has gone from that website, with only the British Heart Foundation remaining (07).
 Both are funded almost entirely by donations, given in good faith by people who have been conned by seductive pleas to help, give, donate or bequest.

 CRUK is to charities as Al Qaeda is to religion, an abomination.
 To give time, money or unwanted goods to Cancer Research UK is no different than supporting any terrorist organisation.
 They're intent on the complete destruction of everything they consider haraam and to hell with the economic or social consequences.